root3nl/SupportApp/README.md

 Binary: `/usr/local/bin/SupportAppHelper`

 #### Security considerations
 As SupportAppHelper is able to execute scripts or commands with root privileges, it needs to be used responsibly.
 For most deployments, SupportAppHelper will not be needed and we recommend deploying the Support App without SupportAppHelper.
 If you're unsure or unfamiliar with this concept, DO NOT use SupportAppHelper.
+This utility is separated from the Support App to avoid compromising the app-sandbox as well.

 :information_source: Only values from a Configuration Profile will be used.
 Values set by `defaults write` will be ignored as it imposes a security risk.

+### Jamf Pro variables
+When using Jamf Pro as the MDM solution, variables from Jamf Pro can be used in the Configuration Profile values to dynamically populate text like the title, footer or any other text field.

+Example
+* Set `title` to "Hi $FULLNAME!"

+More information about Jamf variables: https://docs.jamf.com/10.36.0/jamf-pro/documentation/Computer_Configuration_Profiles.html

 ## How to use SF Symbols
 We choose to go all the way with SF Symbols as these good looking icons are designed by Apple and give the app a native look and feel.
 All icons have a symbol name which you can use in the Configuration Profile.
 As these icons are built into macOS, it automatically shows the correct icon.